-If a student plans to return following a break in enrollment, they must do so within the permissible Leave of Absence period, one year, and the eight year program time limit.
+If a student plans to return following a break in enrollment, they must do so within the permissible Leave of Absence period, one year, and the eight-year program time limit.
 The student must also submit a Dissertation Registration Form to the Dissertation Office in accordance with the registration deadlines stated above.
 Upon return, the student will need to reconstitute a committee.
 Please note that former committee members are under no obligation to rejoin the committee and that new committee members have the right to disapprove work that may have been approved by former committee members.

 At the completion of either the two-year or one-year clock, students may be eligible for a one quarter, no-fee extension.
 Such extensions are not granted automatically, but instead require the student to submit a petition to the Dissertation Office, using the form found in the Dissertation Handbook.
 The extension may be applied one time only after completing either the nine quarter initial registration or four quarter extended registration period.
 The extension is granted as a result of a short illness, committee member sabbatical, or being within one quarter of final draft approval by all committee members.
 Further extensions of dissertation enrollment without additional fee may only take place by petitioning the Education Council and are only granted under exceptional circumstances, such as serious and prolonged medical illness.
+Once a student's final dissertation draft is formally approved by all three committee members, the student is no longer registered while completing edits and oral defense requirements.
+Students should be aware that this will impact their financial aid and loan deferment status.